esp-cpp/esp-box-emu/README.md

  - [ ] Feedback through BLDC haptic motor (see
        https://github.com/scottbez1/smartknob)
  - [ ] Audio output

+ NOTE: For gamepad input I'm currently using the associated [controller.py](./controller.py) script which will send the input reports from a BT gamepad (in this case an 8BitDo Pro 2) over UDP to the ESP-BOX-EMU which converts those input reports and sets the state of the input device for the NES emulator appropriately.

  Down the line I'd like to add the ability to load the emulator cores from the FTP server (which would be pre-compiled ESP32 libraries) so that they wouldn't take up as much space on the ESP32 itself.
 Right now that's not a huge concern